 Both will be available at AVT in the near future and completion of either course provides a pathway into our Certificate IV in Veterinary Nursing by meeting the prerequisite for ACM40418 Certificate IV in Veterinary Nursing

 Registered Training Organisations (RTOs) have 24 months to transition to the new training packages, with a deadline of 12 April 2023.
 Keep reading to find out what it means for current and new students at AVT.

-The new ACM20121 Certificate II in Animal Care will be available at AVT in the second half of 2021.
-We will cease delivery of the old training package on 12 April 2023, in line with government guidelines.
+The new ACM20121 Certificate II in Animal Care is already available.
+We will cease delivery of the old training package (ACM20117) on 12 April 2023, in line with government guidelines.

 Given the Certificate II is a one-year course, those students currently enrolled will have plenty of time to complete their studies and receive the current qualification.
 However, it is important to note there will be no opportunity to apply for an extension, given the imminent roll-out of the updated package.

 High school students will be able to complete the current course, provided they have all assessments marked and certification achieved by the deadline of 12 April 2023.